vicariousdrama/howto/lightning/nodeless-and-aws-serverless-example.md

 Click the `New Webhook` action on the right side.

 In the URL field, specify the value of the Invoke URL from the API Gateway, with the path appended as `/nodeless`.

-For example, my Invoke URL was `https://eahilxrhrg.execute-api.us-east-1.amazonaws.com`, so the URL I specify is `https://eahilxrhrg.execute-api.us-east-1.amazonaws.com/nodeless`
+For example, my Invoke URL was `https://eahilxrhrg.execute-api.us-east-1.amazonaws.com`.

+The URL I specify is `https://eahilxrhrg.execute-api.us-east-1.amazonaws.com/nodeless`

 Make note of the generated Secret value.
 You'll need to capture this and use in configuration later to properly validate signed messages sent from Nodeless to the webhook endpoint.